jbjoeburns/CI_CD/README.md

-# This is an old repo, updated CI-CD notes are here: https://github.com/jbjoeburns/CI-CD
+# This is a repo intended for testing Jenkins by housing a NodeJS test app.

-I kept this for testing jenkins!!
+Jenkins notes are here: https://github.com/jbjoeburns/CI-CD